-Wunder Capital provides the underserved commercial solar market with non-recourse loans and PPAs.
-With over $85M of financing deployed to date, we've quickly established ourselves as the leader in commercial solar lending.
+Wunder Capital provides the underserved commercial solar market with non-recourse loans.
+With over $200M of financing deployed to date, we've quickly established ourselves as the leader in commercial solar lending.

 Wunder has funded a wide variety of commercial solar projects for businesses, nonprofits, municipalities, utilities, virtual net metered off-takers, and community solar developments.
 Most projects are between 100kW - 5MW in size.